This post is in two parts.

-“For here we have no lasting city, but we seek the city that is to come” (Hebrews 13:14)
+“Here we have no lasting city, but we seek the city that is to come” (Hebrews 13:14).

-I am looking forward to seeing my godly parents again.
-But I also want to shake the hand and have a chat with some of my favourite people of the Bible such as Abigail, the long-suffering wife who tolerated a fool of a husband called Nabal, who’s mother must have had trouble bringing him up, as his name means ‘fool’.
-And I want to speak with Mary, who was the chosen vessel to carry the Lord for 9 months; and I long to meet the Apostle Paul who endured so much brutality to bring us the Gospel.
+I’m looking forward to seeing my Godly parents again.
+But I also want to shake the hand and have a chat with some of my favourite people of the Bible such as Abigail, the long-suffering wife who tolerated a fool of a husband called Nabal who’s mother must have had trouble bringing him up, as his name means ‘fool’.
+And I must speak with Mary, who was the chosen vessel to carry the Lord for 9 months, and I long to meet the Apostle Paul who endured so much brutality to bring us the Gospel.

-One day, I am going to join my parents, and my cousin Ray, and others, in what they have already had the privilege of enjoying and seeing before me!!
+One day I’m going to join my parents, my cousin Ray, and others, in what they’ve already had the privilege of seeing before I have!
 The Creator.
 The One who made the world.
-The One who allowed cruel people to cat whip Him and drive nails into him so as to destroy what puts fear into people most – DEATH, that ‘thing’ that separates us from our loved ones.
+The One who allowed cruel people to cat whip Him and drive nails into him to destroy what puts fear into people most – DEATH, that ‘devastating thing’ that cruelly removes a loved one from us.
 THAT is what He came to earth to do!
-To destroy death!
+To destroy that!

 Satan’s very first lie in Genesis 3:4 was about death!
 He said, “You surely will not die!”
 Yet he was unwittingly telling the truth as we will not!

-God left the perfection of heaven to banish that incident called the ‘inevitable’ that causes so much pain on the loss of a loved one.
+God left the glory of heaven to banish that incident called the ‘inevitable’ that causes so much pain on the loss of a loved one.